ginolhac/mapDamage/README.md

                             Downsample to a randomly selected fraction of the reads (if 0 < DOWNSAMPLE < 1), or a fixed number of randomly selected reads (if DOWNSAMPLE >= 1).
 By default, no downsampling is performed.
+	--downsample-seed   Seed value to use for downsampling.
+See documentation for py module 'random' for default behavior.
         -l LENGTH, --length=LENGTH
                             read length, in nucleotides to consider [70] -a AROUND, --around=AROUND